jundalisay/spblist/content/en/research/descartes/body/part-03.md

   url: https://en.wikipedia.org/wiki/Ren%C3%A9_Descartes
 ---

- When one knows that the blood is continually dilated in the heart in this way, and from there pushed forcibly through the arteries into all the other parts of the body, whence it returns subsequently through the veins towards the heart, one can easily judge that it is while it is in the arteries, rather than while it is in the veins, that it serves to nourish the parts of the body.
+The blood is continually dilated in the heart.

+From there it is pushed forcibly through the arteries into all the other parts of the body, whence it returns subsequently through the veins towards the heart.

+The blood nourishes the body while it is in the arteries, rather than the veins.

- For although I do not wish to deny that, while it is flowing from the extremities of the veins to the heart, some of its parts pass through the pores in their surrounding membranes and become attached there – as happens particularly in the liver, which is without doubt nourished by the blood from the veins, because it receives almost none from the arteries – nevertheless in all other cases where the veins are accompanied by arteries, it is evident that the blood contained in these arteries, being finer and moved with a greater force than that in the veins, is very much more easily attached to other parts, without the thickness of their covering membranes hampering it.
+For although I do not wish to deny that,

+While blood is flowing from the extremities of the veins to the heart, some of its parts pass through the pores in their surrounding membranes and become attached there – as happens particularly in the liver, which is without doubt nourished by the blood from the veins, because it receives almost none from the arteries

+But in all other cases where the veins are accompanied by arteries, the blood contained in these arteries, being finer and moved with a greater force than that in the veins, is very much more easily attached to other parts, without the thickness of their covering membranes hampering it.

 This is because, at their extremities their skins are hardly any thicker than those of the veins, and also because when the blood coming from the heart inflates them, the pores in their skins are enlarged in the process.

 And then the small parts of this blood, which have been separated from each other by the rarefaction that it has undergone in the heart, push these membranes forcefully from all sides, easily entering those pores of similar proportions, and go to strike the roots of the small filaments that make up the solid parts.

 Then, at the moment when the arteries deflate, these pores contract, and in the process several parts of the blood remain caught against the roots of the small filaments of the solid parts that they are nourishing (and several others flow away through the pores that surround them), and in this way they also enter into the  composition of the body.